aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-comments-manipulation/access-slide-comments/_index.md

 Yes, you can download a free trial of Aspose.Slides for .NET from [here](https://releases.aspose.com/).
 This trial version allows you to explore the library's capabilities.

 ### Where can I find documentation and support for Aspose.Slides for .NET?
-You can access the official documentation at [reference.aspose.com/slides/net/](https://reference.aspose.com/slides/net/) and seek support on the [Aspose.Slides forum](https://forum.aspose.com/).
+You can access the documentation at [reference.aspose.com/slides/net/](https://reference.aspose.com/slides/net/) and seek support on the [Aspose.Slides forum](https://forum.aspose.com/).

 ### Can I purchase a license for Aspose.Slides for .NET?
 Yes, you can purchase a license for Aspose.Slides for .NET from [this link](https://purchase.aspose.com/buy) to unlock the full potential of the library in your projects.